WVURAIL/dspira/labs/README.md

 > This lab ilvilves working with hardware i.e. the SDR dongle.
 We shall build a simple FM radio

 3. [Introduction to Fourier Analysis](03)
-> This is an introductory exercise in Fourier Analysis by way of HArmonic Analysis using Fourier Series.
+> This is an introductory exercise in Fourier Analysis by way of Harmonic Analysis using Fourier Series.
 We shall fourier transform some simple waveforms.

 4. [Filters](04)
 >  To implement filters.
 We shall make a an "*equillizer* for the FM demodulated audio using the filters.